LexonBlackzz/PythonMIDIPlayer/README.md

 With the help of Anon64(Anon64#7195), Assile(Assile#2704), and Sono's MIDI parser written in Python (https://gist.github.com/SonoSooS/6ad345ef21bed2bb74c05d8b52c6fb82), this has become a reality.

+# How to play a MIDI?

+Simply just drag your MIDI file into the python script.
+It's that easy!

 # Requirements

 Required modules: